 While some of the issues regarding licenses, permits, and business names can be handled alone, some matters (including establishing your business and brand names) may require the help of a lawyer.
 So before you start, it's a good idea to line up a lawyer whose practice is focused on business.
 A good way to find a lawyer is to ask for recommendations from your accountant or business acquaintances.
 If you're not sure about needing help on an issue, ask your lawyer about it first.
 Your investment in legal fees now can help you avoid much bigger problems at a later date.

 If you're buying a business, keep in mind that all licenses and permits will also need to be acquired.
-For details, please visit our session 12, buying a business, in the Building My Own Business course.
+For details, please visit our session 12, buying a business, in the Business Expansion course.

 Do I need any licenses?

 The answer is most likely "yes".
 Without this, you may be conducting business illegally.
 Just about all businesses need a county or city license.
 There may be local, county, state, and or federal licensing requirements, depending on the type of business you select.
 The fees associated with getting a license are typically minimal, if any.

 - Your local licensing requirements can and will vary.
 Some examples of these variations are the following:

 - You may need a zoning compliance permit before you can open for business.
 Make sure the space you own or lease is properly zoned for the specific type of business you select.

 - You may need a special license if you're conducting business out of your house, a beauty salon for example.
 Please see session 3 Home based businesses to see which businesses work best out of the home.

 - Are you planning on remodeling your space?
 You may need to get a permit, so you will want to check the building codes first.